aframevr/aframe-school/content.md

 <a href="https://glitch.com/~aframe-school-cursor-handler" target="_blank">Remix Lesson on Glitch</a>  <!-- .element: class="cta-button glitch" -->

-1. Attach our `controller-event-handler` to the cubes.
-We can attach to all of them at once through the mixin
-2. Add an event listener to change the box's color on `mouseenter` event
+1. Add an event listener to change the box's color on `mouseenter` event
-3. Add an event listener to restore the box's color on `mouseleave` event
+2. Add an event listener to **restore** the box's color on `mouseleave` event

 <img class="stretch" data-src="media/img/gazehandler.gif">